 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for aerospace engineers were projected to increase 5% from 2010-2020, which is below average.
-As of May 2012, aerospace engineers, including aeronautical engineers, made an average annual salary of $104,810, per BLS reports.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for aerospace engineers were projected to increase 7% from 2012-2022, which is slower than average.
+As of May 2013, aerospace engineers, including aeronautical engineers, made a median annual salary of $103,870, per BLS reports.

 Related to Aeronautical Engineer: Educational Requirements

 Find out how to become a verification engineer.
 Research the education requirements, and learn about the experience you need to...

 Research the requirements to become an explosives engineer.
 Learn about the job description, and read the step-by-step process...